vanniktech/VNTFontListPreference/README.md

     vntfontlistpreference:fontDirectory="@string/font_face_font_directory" />
 ```

 `vntfontlistpreference:fontDirectory` can be something like `fonts`.
-Please make sure that you don't have a slash at the end.
-You would then to copy the `ttf` and / or `otf` files into the directory `assets/fonts`.
+This means that the dialog will list all fonts, that have the ending `ttf` or `otf` under `assets/fonts`.
+Also please make sure that you don't have a slash at the end of the fontDirectory configuration.
+If there are no fonts under the provided directory it will throw an exception during initialization.

 # Download